Monthly Archives: September 2025

 In fact, those changes could have been made without the technology – the shiny new tech just happened to provide the justification.
 Which raises the uncomfortable question: if we know what works, why aren’t we doing it anyway?

 This is a bit of a thought piece, a provocation.
 It would be absurd to say new technologies have no benefit whatsoever (especially as a technologist).
-However it’s worth bearing in mind, that despite decades of massive investment, and wave after wave of new technologies since the 1950s, IT has delivered only modest direct productivity gains (hence the Solow Productivity Paradox).
+However it’s worth bearing in mind, that despite decades of massive investment, and wave after wave of new technologies since the 1950s (each time touted as putting us on the cusp of “the next industrial revolution”), I.T. has delivered only modest direct productivity gains (hence the Solow Productivity Paradox).

 What the evidence does show, overwhelmingly, is that technology adoption only succeeds when it comes hand-in-hand with organisational change.